tekgourou/Duo_User-Context-Mapping_to_FMC/README.md

 ### Running this script
-Before running the following command ensure that all prerequisites are met and run it in the same directory where you have the script loaded.
+Before running the following command ensure that all prerequisites are met and run it in the script directory loaded.
 To run the tool simply execute: <br/>
 <br/>
 python3.6 Duo_to_FMC.py <br/>